-Adelphi University recognizes that each student is an individual, taking a distinct path to intellectual fulfillment and life goals.
-One of the offices dedicated to students is the Office of Academic Services and Retention.
-Here, students' academic progress is closely monitored to ensure that each student is treated as an individual, with individual talents, strengths, and difficulties.
-The Office oversees undergraduate advisement and each student's academic progress through its early warning system, and assists each academic unit in their academic services and support for students.
+Adelphi University recognizes that each student is an individual with a distinct path to intellectual fulfillment and life goals.
+One of the offices dedicated to students' academic pursuits is the Office of Academic Services and Retention.
+Here, each student's academic progress is closely monitored.
+Each student is viewed as an individual with unique talents, strengths, and difficulties.
+The Office oversees undergraduate advisement and maintains an Early Warning System to help assure student success.
+It assists each academic unit in providing academic support and services for students.

-The Office of Academic Services and Retention also provides Adelphi's students with the Learning Center where students come for tutoring, consultation on academic work, and help with extra study.
+The Office of Academic Services and Retention also provides Adelphi's students with the Learning Center where students can go for tutoring, consultation, and help with extra study.